 - Sec.
 601. Institutes Deadlines for NFIP Claims Determinations.
-Requires NFIP administrators to make determinations on flood claims within 30 days of the initial filing, followed by any payment owed under the claim.
-Prevents claims denial based on Proof of Loss requirements.
-Establishes notice of a claim deadline within 60 days and moves the proof of loss deadline to 180 days. - Sec 602(a).
+Requires NFIP administrators to make determinations on flood claims within 30 days of the initial filing, followed by any payment owed under the claim. - Sec 602(a).
 Final Engineering Report.
 Requires final engineering reports for any claim for losses covered by the NFIP to be provided to the insured and prohibits any alterations by anyone, or at the request of anyone, other than the person responsible for certifying the engineering report. - Sec.
 602(b).
 Judicial Review.
 Reforms the Statute of Limitations for instituting an action on a claim to not later than 2 years after the date the loss occurred, or 90 days after the claim is denied, whichever is later.
-This section also ensures that a policyholder is not barred from pursuing a private right of action against a private entity for fraud arising from the handling of an NFIP claim. - Sec.
+This section also ensures that a policyholder is not barred from pursuing a private right of action against a private entity for fraud arising from the handling or disposition of an NFIP claim. - Sec.
 602(c).
+Strengthens Consumer Advocacy During a Claims Appeal Process.
+The duties and responsibilities of the Flood Insurance Advocate, created as part of the Homeowner Flood Insurance Affordability Act, is expanded to provide a direct point of contact for policyholders to discuss the status of their claim appeals and the basis of the decision to initially deny their claims. - Sec.
+602(d).
 Increases Accountability of NFIP Contractors.
 Requires FEMA to conduct yearly reviews of all private entities that are participating in the National Flood Insurance Program that provide services related to policies or claims, including adjusting, engineering and legal services.
 The purpose of the reviews is to ensure that contractors are complying with all policies and procedures to protect policyholders and prevent fraud. - Sec.
-602(d).
+602(e).
 Publication of Claims Data.
-Directs FEMA to create and maintain a publically searchable database with aggregate data, broken down by state, on the number of NFIP claims filed, the number of claims paid in part or in full, the number of claims denied and the reason for each denial, along with the number of claims appealed; in order to provide additional transparency to the claims and appeals process. - Sec.
-602(e).
+Directs FEMA to create and maintain a publically searchable database with top-line data, broken down by state, on the number of NFIP claims filed, the number of claims paid in part or in full, the number of claims denied and the reason for each denial, along with the number of claims appealed; in order to provide additional transparency to the claims and appeals process. - Sec.
+602(f).
 Enhances Accountability of Engineering and Litigation Costs.
-Authorizes FEMA to provide greater oversight of litigation and engineering costs billed to the federal government by Write Your Own insurance companies to ensure that taxpayer funds are being appropriately expended.
-Authorizes the denial of reimbursement of legal expenses determined to be unreasonable, excessive, contrary to FEMA guidelines or outside the scope of the WYO contract. - Sec.
-602(f).
+Requires FEMA to set up a process for ensuring litigation and engineering costs billed to the federal government by Write Your Own insurance companies are justified on a case-by-case basis to ensure that taxpayer funds are being appropriately expended. - Sec.
+602(g).
 Earth Movement.
 Ensures that claims will not be denied using the "earth movement" exclusion when the "earth movement" is caused by a flooding event. - Sec.
-602(g).
+602(h).
 Simplifies the NFIP Claims Appeals Process.
 Require the claim appeals process to have clear rules, forms, and deadlines to that are communicated to claimants at the time a claim is initially denied in full or in part. - Sec.
 603. Reports to Congress.
 FEMA shall report to Congress as part of its Transformation Task Force, ways to further minimize fraud within the National Flood Insurance Program.